CSCfi/csc-user-guide/docs/apps/sofi3d.md

 ## License

-SOFI3D is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.0 of the License only.
-Link to license info: [License info link](https://gitlab.kit.edu/kit/gpi/ag/software/sofi3d/-/blob/master/LICENSE.info)
+SOFI3D is a free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://gitlab.kit.edu/kit/gpi/ag/software/sofi3d/-/blob/master/LICENSE.info) as published by the Free Software Foundation, version 2.0 of the License only.

 ## Citation